 Hobbyists merely do what they do for the fun of it.
 Whether it’s cabinet making or woodturning, there’s not a lot of pressure and you don’t need all the saws and power tools a professional woodworker might have.
 If you don’t have a specific need for it, you can skip the circular saws and table saws that are usually staples in a pro workshop.

 If you belong to the second group, the chances are that you might not need overly powerful tools.
-Our experts believe that a simple 4+ motor amp, a variable speed dial, and three orbital settings is a good jigsaw for most DIY tasks.
+I believe that a simple 4+ motor amp, a variable speed dial, and three orbital settings is a good jigsaw for most DIY tasks.
 It should also have a cutting speed of about 2500 strokes per minute with a reasonable stroke length.
 As for the power source, a battery-operated or cordless jigsaw would likely provide enough power on a single charge.

 However, for experienced woodworkers, a budget jigsaw might not give the best results, especially if you’re working with harder material like steel and metal.
 Look for jigsaws with quality internal components and no less than a powerful 6-amp motor.
 If you want a cordless jigsaw, the battery should have a long runtime.
 Furthermore, 3000 SPM of variable speed is good for professional use.